 We have a strong commitment to climate action.
-Back in June 2021, Autoliv became the first automotive safety supplier to commit to become carbon neutral in our own operations by 2030 and aim for net-zero emissions across the supply chain by 2040.
+Back in June 2021, Autoliv became the first automotive safety supplier, a frontrunner among suppliers to the automotive industry, to commit to become carbon neutral in our own operations by 2030 and aim for net-zero emissions across the supply chain by 2040.
 In 2022, our detailed and ambitious climate targets were approved by the Science Based Targets initiative (SBTi).